Skip to main content

 There are multiple ways to use RxDB in React Native:

 It is recommended to use the SQLite RxStorage because it has the best performance and is the easiest to set up.
-However it is part of the 👑 Premium Plugins which must be purchased, so to try out RxDB with React Native, you might want to use one of the other three options.
+However it is part of the 👑 Premium Plugins which must be purchased, so to try out RxDB with React Native, you might want to use the memory storage first.
+Later you can replace it with the SQLite storage by just changing two lines of configuration.

 First you have to install all dependencies via npm install rxdb rxjs rxdb-premium react-native-quick-sqlite.
 Then you can assemble the RxStorage and create a database with it: